ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 **Step 1:** Clone the repository by opening a terminal and executing the following command in a folder of your choice:
 *`"git clone https://github.com/ITU-BDSA2024-GROUP15/Chirp.git"`*

 **Step 2:** Start the Jetbrains Rider application.
-Make sure you open the project by choosing chirp.sln from the cloned the repository. \
+Make sure you open the project by choosing chirp.sln from the cloned repository. \
 ![](images/sln.png)

 **Step 3:** Open the terminal in Rider.
 In the terminal, write the command cd *`".\src\Chirp.Web\"`*